braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 Time to write your push message!
 Type it into the message box and watch a preview appear on in the preview box to the left.
 Don't forget to make use of our wonderful liquid logic tools when writing your messages.
 These tools allow you to make personalized, targeted push messages a snap!

-### Additonal Push Customization Steps
+### Additional Push Customization Steps

 #### Languages

 You also have the ability to Add Languages through the __Add Languages__ button.
-Braze offers the option to "Internationalize" your message, showing certain custom messages and fields in specific languages based on a users language preferences.
+Braze offers the option to "Internationalize" your message, showing certain custom messages and fields in specific languages based on a user's language preferences.

+[TEXT CHUNK FROM ALLIE]

 #### OnClick Behavior

 Braze allows you to specify what happens when a user clicks the body of a push notification.
-Whether you want to do something as simple as open the application, or redirect to a specified URL, we have many different ways to customize our push notifications, and therefore user experiance.
+Whether you want to do something as simple as open the application, or redirect to a specified URL, we have many different ways to customize our push notifications, and therefore user experience.
 Here, you can also find the option to set up button prompts within your push notification, for example: yes/no prompt, confirm/cancel, more button, etc.

 For more information on platofrm specific Notification Options, please see our [iOS Notification and Provisional Push documentation]({{ site.baseurl }}/user_guide/message_building_by_channel/push/notification_options_ios/) or [Android Notification Options documentation]({{ site.baseurl }}/user_guide/message_building_by_channel/push/notification_options_android/).